 In May 2014, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2014-09, Revenue from Contracts with Customers (Topic 606).
 The new revenue recognition standard provides a five-step analysis of transactions to determine when and how revenue is recognized.
 The core principle is that a company should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
-In July 2015, the FASB voted to defer the effective date of this ASU by one year to annual periods beginning after December 15, 2017 and shall be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
-Early adoption is permitted as of the original effective date.
+In August 2015, the FASB issued ASU No. 2015-14, Revenue from Contracts with Customers (Topic 606): Deferral of the Effective Date, which defers the effective date of ASU No. 2014-09 for all entities by one year to annual reporting periods beginning after December 15, 2017.
+This ASU shall be applied either retrospectively to each period presented or as a cumulative-effect adjustment as of the date of adoption.
+Early adoption is permitted as of the original effective date of December 15, 2016.
 The Company is evaluating the potential impact of this adoption on its consolidated financial statements.